 On June 3, Courtney Thomas and the other demonstrators in Sequim gathered at the main intersection in town and traveled slowly 12 blocks to the west, to the other side of town.
 “We had a lot of young families supporting us,” she said, including her five-year-old son, who wanted “to tell the bad people to be nice.”
 At its peak, the demonstration drew some 500 people, which, for a town of just under 8,000, is massive.

 “I was brought to tears many times that day,” Thomas said.
 She’d told her husband she expected maybe 30 people to show, but instead, “People rallied behind us so quickly it made my head spin.”
 They got plenty of negative feedback too, she said—people yelling, flipping the middle finger, or doing a little deliberate burning out or gunning the engine as they drove by.
 “But the number of people honking and giving thumbs up and peace signs was huge.”

 “Elle,” a woman in Port Angeles who’s participated in past protests in the region, and who asked VICE News to use a pseudonym because she’s worried about her safety, attended the Sequim march.
 “It was very peaceful,” she said.
 But about two hours in, “we posted up at one intersection and we were hearing rumors about this school bus.”
-Elle’s husband heard from his family that he needed to leave because people in all black had "started to loot and break into businesses," she said.
+Elle’s husband heard from his family that he needed to leave “because antifa’s coming,” she said.